-The present Planning strategy is part of a fourfold global strategy of the Assembly of European Regions which aims at setting the stage to ensure that the mission and objectives of AER are implemented effectively.
+The present Planning strategy is part of the global strategy of the Assembly of European Regions which aims at setting the stage to ensure that the mission and objectives of AER are implemented effectively.

-- To be the voice of the regions of Europe
+AER’s mission is to be the voice of the regions of Europe.

 Objectives of this strategy

 The mission and objectives of the AER Statute are the long-lasting point of reference.
 Planning at AER establishes the links between the complementary documents which are necessary to put the two objectives into effect.

 2) Establishing the relations between the different AER bodies